lszymanski7/lszymanski7/README.md

   - Description: <i>Boilerplate for creating JavaScript projects based on the React library.
 Includes basic Webpack and Babel configuration.
 It also allows to use Redux and React Router.</i>
   - Technologies: <i>JavaScript, React, Redux, React Router, HTML, SCSS, Babel, Webpack, Npm</i>
   - Version: <i>1.0.0</i>

+  <a href="https://github.com/lszymanski7/currency-exchange-app"><b>Currency Exchange App</b></a>
+  - Description: <i>An application that allows you to check the current exchange rates of the most popular currencies, such as USD, EUR, GBP and CHF.
+It also has a built-in currency converter.</i>
+  - Technologies: <i>JavaScript, React, Redux, React Router, HTML, SCSS, Babel, Webpack, Npm</i>
+  - Version: <i>1.0.0</i>
 </details>

 <details>